Journey with peace of mind as we handle every single detail of your trip for your utmost enjoyment.

 Nasiriya (Uruk)

 After breakfast, drive to Uruk, an ancient Sumerian city in southern Iraq dating back to the 4th millennium BCE.
 It was one of the most important cities of ancient Mesopotamia and is known for its massive ziggurat, temple complexes, and the world’s oldest known writing system, cuneiform.
 Uruk was the capital city of Gilgamesh.
-There are three major tells within the site: The Eanna district, Bit Resh (Kullaba), and Irigal.
-Archaeologically, the site is divided into six parts, the É-Anna ziggurat ‘Egipar-imin, the É-Anna enclosure (Zingel), the Anu-Antum temple complex, BitRes and Anu-ziggurat, Irigal, the South Building, Parthian structures including the Gareus-temple, and the Multiple Apse building, and the “Gilgameš” city-wall with associated Sinkâsid Palace and the Seleucid Bit Akîtu.
-Return to the Hotel for dinner and overnight.
-(B,L,D)
+There are three major Tells(archeological hill) within the site: The Eanna district, Bit Resh (Kullaba), and Irigal.

 Day 6 – Wednesday, October 14

+Begin the day with a visit to Lagash, a city-state in ancient Sumeria.
+It was known for its advanced irrigation systems, impressive architecture, and for producing some of the earliest known legal codes, such as the Code of Urukagina.
 It is also called Tell Al Hiba, one of the oldest cities of the Ancient Near East.
 Visit Girsu now called “Tell Telloh”.
 Nearby Girsu (modern Telloh), about 16 miles northwest of Lagash, was the religious centre of the Lagash state.
 Return to the Hotel for dinner and overnight.
 (B,L,D)

 Day 7 – Thursday, October 15

-Nasiriya (Nippure & Borsippa) – Karbala
+Nasiriya (Larsa, Nippure & Kish) – Karbala

 Day 8 – Friday, October 16